sehrgut/funiq/README.md

 	   -d <integer>,  --distance <integer>
 	     Maximum edit distance between two strings to be considered a match.
 	     Default: 3

+	   -F,  --fast
+	     Operate in stream mode like uniq, only matching against the previous line.
+	     (Ignores -a)

 	   --,  --ignore_rest
 	     Ignores the rest of the labeled arguments following this flag.